Zer00Tw0/FilteredCeaserCipherCracker/README.md

 # FilteredCeaserCipherCracker
-This python scripts brute forces a text encrypted with ceaserscipher while also giving you the options to filter by works, numbers, and chars
+This python scripts brute forces a text encrypted with ceaserscipher but also gives you the options to filter by words, numbers, and chars
-Usage:
-  $python3 cracking_caesar_cipher.py
+Usage:  $python3 cracking_caesar_cipher.py (All input No Arguments)
-No Argus it is all input